mailslurp/mailslurp-client/README.md

 See the [MatchOptions documentation](https://www.mailslurp.com/docs/js/docs/interfaces/matchoptions/) for reference.

 ### Extract email content
-You can extract useful information from emails using regular expressions:
+You can extract useful information from emails using regular expressions.
+See the [EmailController](https://www.mailslurp.com/docs/js/docs/classes/emailcontrollerapi/) for more information:

 ```javascript
 const mailslurp = new MailSlurp(config);